 In which of those two bodies of water would you prefer to swim?
-In which of the two could you feel safer and more comfortable?
-Unless the clear lake is filled with giant creatures that have hundreds of sharp teeth, I’m guessing you will choose it over the murky lake which might contain who knows what kinds of toe-eating monsters.
+Where would you feel safer and more comfortable?
+Unless the clear lake is visibly filled with giant creatures that have hundreds of sharp teeth, I’m guessing you will choose it over the murky lake.
+A lake which might contain who knows what kinds of toe-eating monsters.

 Now take a moment to think about your typical day at work.
 Consider that it can be like the clear lake, like the murky lake, or it can fall somewhere in between.
-Either you and your coworkers always know exactly what needs to be done and when, or the work is not always clear and subsequently, productivity is lower than may be desired, and unpredicted, costly problems frequently arise.
+Either you and your coworkers always know exactly what needs to be done and when, or the work is not always clear.
+And as a result, productivity is lower than you’d like, and unpredicted, costly problems frequently arise.

-In which of those two environments can you feel more effective and more comfortable about your work?
+In which of those two environments could you feel more effective and more comfortable about your work?

-And more importantly, if you prefer a clear environment, what do you and your organization currently do to ensure that the work is crystal clear for everyone involved?
+And more importantly, if you prefer clarity, what do you do to ensure that your work is crystal clear for everyone involved?

 Making sure that things are clear for everyone is the job of a well-designed, and practiced, workflow management system.
-Workflow management systems help organizations succeed by helping their teams stay on top of the myriad details involved in work routines and projects.
+Workflow management systems help organizations succeed by ensuring their teams stay on top of the myriad details involved in work routines and projects.
 They help organizations succeed by facilitating effective communication and increasing the visibility of how things are working.
-And, they make it easier to solve problems as they arise because they make the information needed to solve them more readily available.
+And, they make it easier to solve problems as they arise by making the information needed to solve them more readily available.